frankNowinski/frankNowinski.github.io/_posts/2016-03-18-editing-a-form-asynchronously.md

 First, we'll have to assign the workout id to a variable so we could reference it within our jQuery selectors.
 Next, we'll assign the new values that the user entered into the edit workout form to variable.
 Then, we'll update the DOM to display the new workout value and remove the `hide-row` class so the span will appear.
 Lastly, we'll remove the input fields by removing the id field.

-Although it was a multistep process, giving your users the ability to update their data without having to be redirected to a new page is a feature worth implementing.
+Although it was a multistep process, giving users the ability to update their data without within the DOM and not have to be redirected to a new page is a feature worth implementing.